jasonme0830/Isabelle2Cpp-2025/doc/doc.md

 ## Patterns Mapping

-> `prev` means the previous variable for patterns, for example, `prev` is `arg0`, the first parameter in the generated declaration, when generating code for `Cons x xs` in `name-of-function (Cons x xs)`
+> `prev` means the previous variable for patterns, for example, `prev` is `arg0`, the first parameter in the generated definition, when generating code for `Cons x xs` in `name-of-function (Cons x xs)`

 > You will see `($n)` later, `($n)` means it is the nth argument of the given constructor

 ### Variable

 A single name stands for a variable if it is not supported like Nil, None and so on.
-It will generate a declaration statement for the variable like:
+It will generate a definition statement for the variable like:

 ```cpp
 auto var-name = prev;